BCharity-Net/VHR-Web3/docs/internationalization.md

 # Internationalization

-BCharity uses [Crowdin](https://translate.bcharity.net) for managing translations.
+Lenster uses [Crowdin](https://translate.bcharity.net) for managing translations.
 A GitHub workflow uploads new strings for translation to the Crowdin project whenever code using the lingui translation macros is merged into `main`.

 Every day, translations are synced back down from Crowdin to a pull request to `main`.
 We then merge these PR's into `main` manually.